 - Add in the dry ingredients.
 Stir until most of the dry ingredients have been incorporated.
 A few flour streaks is totally fine!!
 Fold in roasted white chocolate crumbles.
 These bars will rise slightly, but are meant to be chewy!
 Don't overmix, but don't worry too much about how much you've mixed.

 - Evenly drop scoops of batter into the prepared pan.
 Using an offset spatula, mini spatula or spoon, press the batter evenly into the corners and sides.
 Smooth the top as needed.
-Drop small spoonfuls of jam (about 1-2 tsp big) all around the pan.
+Drop small spoonfuls of jam (about 1-2 teaspoon big) all around the pan.
 Focus on the edges, working to the center.
 Try not to get big "glops" of jam in one place (this takes longer to bake!).
 Using a toothpick or end of a knife, drag through the strawberry jam drops to create the swrils.

 - Bake at 350 F for 32-37 minutes.
 Look for set , golden brown edges, slighly pulled from the sides of the pan and a golden brown top.
 A few moist crumbs is from the center is perfect.
 Top with flaky salt straight out of the oven.
 Mine were perfect between 33-35 using coventional baking.
 Cool in pan for 30 minutes.
 Gently loosen the non lined edges from the pan using a butter knife.
 Lift the blondies from the pan using the overhang.
 Cool an additional 15-20 minutes before slicing for the cleanest cut.

 Make sure to leave a star review below